robdongas/nextjs-blog-cms-sanity-v3/README.md

 ## Features

-- A performant, static blog with editable posts and site settings
+- A performant, static blog with editable projects and site settings
 - A native and customizable authoring environment, accessible on `yourblog.com/studio`
 - Real-time and collaborative content editing with fine-grained revision history
 - Side-by-side instant content preview that works across your whole site